johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-23-web-workers-comlink-vite-tanstack-query/index.md

 }
 ```

 This function is doing some very expensive computation.
-We don't want to block the main thread with this computation.
-We can use a Web Worker to offload this work.
-Because the naked Web Worker API is a bit of a pain to work with, we can use Comlink to make it easier.
+We don't want to block the main thread with it.
+We want to use a Web Worker to offload this work.
+But the naked Web Worker API is a bit of a pain to work with.
+Instead then, we can use Comlink to make it easier.

 ## Vite Comlink setup with `vite-plugin-comlink`

 As I've mentioned, we're working with Vite in this codebase.
-To get Comlink working with Vite, we can use the [`vite-plugin-comlink` plugin](https://github.com/mathe42/vite-plugin-comlink).
-This plugin is a wrapper around Comlink that makes it easy to use with Vite.
+To get Comlink working with Vite, we can use the dedicated plugin named [`vite-plugin-comlink`](https://github.com/mathe42/vite-plugin-comlink).
+It is a wrapper around Comlink that simplifies using it with Vite.

 To get started, we need to install the plugin and Comlink: